ant0296/CSCI_1105_IntroToProgramming_Coursework/Capstone project/README.md

 	though you may also require the .class file as well, both of which are provided in the TicTacTwoComplete.zip file.
 	The test file is provided for testing purposes, naturally.

+	What follows is an example of the code in action:
 <img src="screenshot.png" />

 ## Code Example